dolox/fallback/README.hbs.md

 | ------ | ------- | -------- |
 | Object | null    | No       |

-This configuration parameter allows you to set the libraries that want Fallback JS to load.
+This parameter allows you to set the libraries that want Fallback JS to load. *You don't need to specify AMD, the library will automatically load them by default.*

 ===